HwWobbe/HwWobbe.github.io/README.md

       - do local edits Count ?
 Do I care?
         - Pulse indications may be diminished. ; PulseEdits versus a ReviewEdit
       - other issues?
-- verify the spavcing changes within this block
+- verify the spacing changes within this block
 - ...